timonrieger/website/content/blog/on-emotional-intelligence/index.md

 title: 'On Emotional Intelligence'
 url: 'blog/on-emotional-intelligence'
 ---
 In the last two years especially I have changed a lot in my life.
 In retrospective it looks like a one eighty to me.
-One particular thing I dedicated my time have been emotions.
+One particular thing I dedicated my time to have been emotions.
 I learned what emotions are and what they actually mean to me, how I would recognize them and how I can handle them.
 In this article, I will share my knowledge about emotions and how you can make use of them.

 <!--more-->